Diocese of Palm Beach: 1800 to 1900

+1900 to 1980

 In 1910, the first Catholic parish in Fort Pierce, Saint Anastasia, was founded.
 Six years later, the St. Joseph Mission was established in Stuart.
+The first Catholic parish in Indian River County was St. Helen, founded in 1919 in Vero Beach.

 By 1930, five parishes had been erected in the area.
+The Franciscan Sisters of Allegany in 1938 opened St. Mary's Hospital in West Palm Beach.
+It is today St. Mary's Medical Center.
+The first parish in Boca Raton, St. Joan of Arc, was erected in 1956.

-The Vincentian Fathers established the St. Vincent de Paul Regional Seminary in Boynton Beach, which would later by used by all the Florida diocese.
+The Vincentian Fathers in 1963 established the St. Vincent de Paul Regional Seminary in Boynton Beach, which would later by used by all the Florida dioceses.
+St. Lucie Catholic Church was dedicated in Port Saint Lucie in 1964, the first Catholic church in that community.

 When the Vatican elevated the Diocese of Miami to the Archdiocese of Miami in 1968, it moved Palm Beach and Martin Counties from the Diocese of St. Augustine.

-Establishment and early history
+St. Ignatius Loyola Parish was founded in 1970 in Palm Beach Gardens.
+It would later become the Cathedral of St. Ignatius Parish.

+1980 to 2000

 Pope John Paul II established the Diocese of Palm Beach on June 16, 1984, taking its territory from the Archdiocese of Miami and the Diocese of Orlando.
 He appointed Auxiliary Bishop Thomas Daily of the Archdiocese of Boston as the first bishop of Palm Beach.
+Also in 1984, Daily established the Catholic Charities of the Diocese of Palm Beach as the social services arm of the diocese.

-Among his most noteworthy actions were the leading of anti-abortion prayers vigils at local women's health clinics.
-In 1990, John Paul II selected Daily to serve as bishop of the Diocese of Brooklyn.
+Among Daily's most noteworthy actions were the leading of anti-abortion prayers vigils at local women's health clinics.
+In February 1990, John Paul II selected Daily to serve as bishop of the Diocese of Brooklyn.

-In June 1990, John Paul II appointed Bishop Joseph Symons of the Diocese of Pensacola-Tallahassee as the second bishop of Palm Beach.
+In June 1990, Bishop Joseph Symons of the Diocese of Pensacola-Tallahassee was named by John Paul II as the second bishop of Palm Beach.
 In 1991, Symons authorized the taping of an exorcism for TV broadcast.
-The rite was performed by Reverend James J. LeBar and other priests on a 16-year-old girl identified as "Gina".
+The rite was performed by James J. LeBar and other priests on a 16-year-old girl identified as "Gina."
 Footage of the exorcism was then aired on ABC's 20/20 TV program.
 In allowing the taping, Symons said that he hoped it would help "counteract diabolical activities around us."

-By 1995, the diocese had a Catholic population of approximately 200,000 in 46 parishes and five missions.
+By 1995, the diocese had a Catholic population of approximately 200,000 in 46 parishes and five missions.After Symons resigned as bishop of Palm Beach in June 1998, John Paul II appointed Anthony O'Connell of the Diocese of Knoxville as bishop of Palm Beach in November 1998.

-In April 1998, a 53-year-old man informed Archbishop John C. Favalora that Symons had sexually abused him when he was an altar server decades earlier.
-When confronted with the allegations, Symons admitted his guilt.
-The Vatican immediately asked Bishop Robert N. Lynch of the Diocese of St. Petersburg to hear Symons' confession.
-During that session, Symons admitted that he had abused four other boys.
-He also said that he had confessed the abuses to a priest at the time, but the priest simply told Symons to avoid alcohol consumption of alcohol and refrain from having sex.
-According to Lynch, the molestations all took place in Pensacola-Tallahassee.
-In June 1998, Lynch announced that John Paul II had accepted Symons' resignation as bishop of Palm Beach and had named Lynch as apostolic administrator of the diocese.

-To replace Symons, John Paul II in November 1998 named Bishop Anthony O'Connell of the Diocese of Knoxville as the new bishop of Palm Beach.
-On March 8, 2002, O'Connell admitted that he had molested at least two students of St. Thomas Aquinas Preparatory Seminary in Hannibal, Missouri, during his 25-year career there.
-That same day, O'Connell offered his resignation as bishop of Palm Beach to the Vatican.
-It was accepted by Pope John Paul II on March 13, 2002.